-IPO schools have significant impact on the local communities around the school as hubs for thousands of students, faculty, and staff,.
+IPO schools have significant impact on the local communities around the school as hubs for thousands of students, faculty, and staff.
 In areas near the schools, there is a significant number of businesses that cater to the needs of the students (e.g., eateries, photocopying services, dormitories, etc.).
 These contribute to the economic development of the area.
 However, a potential negative impact is the increased traffic around the school areas due to increased travel around the area to service students.

-IPO works with the local government units (LGUs) to develop traffic routing schemes to lessen the schools' impacts on the traffic situation, and that vehicles and people around the schools do not hamper or impede the flow of traffic.
-In 2022, the schools continue to coordinate with the LGUs on the implementation of health and safety protocols mandated under IATF, DOH and CHED guidelines during the COVID pandemic.
-IPO, through its subsidiary schools, continue to offer online platforms to deliver classes, distance learning modules, and fully online programs to diversify its offerings.
+IPO works with the local government units (LGUs) to develop traffic routing schemes as well as coordination on institutional activities which may affect traffic in the area, to lessen the schools' impact on the traffic situation, and to ensure that such will not hamper or impede the flow of traffic.
+In 2024, the IPO schools continue to coordinate with the LGUs on the implementation of health and safety protocols, continue to offer online platforms to deliver classes, distance learning modules, and fully online programs to diversify their offerings.
 Currently, all IPO schools deliver online and hybrid classes on a school-wide level.
 Fully online degree programs continued to be offered, as well as online application, examinations enrollment and the use of e-books to minimize the need for onsite transactions and which facilitate faster processing of transactions.